TheWebDev27/Calc-II-Honors-Project/part3.typ

 #set align(left)

 where $epsilon$ and $delta x$ are both infinitesimal.
-(4) tells us that a nonlinear change -- the left side -- is equal to the sum of i) a linear change, $f'(x) dot delta x$, and ii) the product of the error and the change in $x$, and this product is significantly smaller than $delta x$ which is already infinitesimal.
+(4) tells us that a nonlinear change -- the left side -- is equal to the sum of i) a linear change, $f'(x) dot delta x$, and ii) the product of the error and the change in $x$.
 The result has been shown.

 A brief review of Riemann sums is warranted as well.
 A *Riemann sum* is an approximation of the area under a curve via a division into small rectangles.
 Consider a function $f(x)$ continuous on the interval $[a,b]$.
 The rectangles are obtained by first partitioning the interval $[a,b]$ into $n$ subintervals, so each partition point $x_k$ is given by